busterbenson/public/Codex.md

 #### 2A Perceptions
 Personal mental and physical abilities, constraints, and biases.

-- Perception and sensation is the awareness of changing contrast.
-We are blind to everything else.
+- Perception and sensation is the awareness of things changing.
+We can't sense things that don't change.
 - Free will is mostly an illusion, but a nice one to keep.
 - Pure altruism is an illusion.
 - We are all building an incomplete model of the universe in our heads and usually operate under the assumption that it's the real universe (it’s just easier that way).